 IVRs aim to assist agents by cutting down on the number of transfers that need to take place in a given interaction.
 They also attempt to route customers to self-service options, preventing an agent from ever having to step in.
 But they aren’t intended to truly serve the customer within the interaction itself.
 This is the number one reason customers have an overall negative perception of IVRs, viewing them as a waste of time rather than a helpful tool.

 The Replicant Difference: Replicant knows that, above all, benefiting the customer benefits the brand.
 That’s why our contact center automation solution was crafted to completely resolve tier-1 customer requests.
-And when it can’t solve an issue?
-Replicant’s Thinking Machine intelligently transfers the conversation to an agent with a full summary of the request and all the necessary information to make the agent’s job easier.
+When automation isn’t suitable for a request, customers are intelligently transferred to an agent with a full summary of the request and all the necessary information to make the agent’s job easier.

 4. Personal time is important